 The College Board, Western Regional Office 2099 Gateway Place, #480 San Jose, CA 95110 (408) 452-1400

-In addition to the requirements of applicants for regular status, those students in good standing wishing to transfer from other law schools must provide official transcripts of all law study and a letter of good standing from the Office of the Dean of the last law school attended.
-Only courses successfully completed (C or better grade) will be considered for transfer.
-Acceptance of transfer credits is at the discretion of the law school.
-A student must earn 45 units while in residence in order to graduate from San Francisco/San Diego Law School.
+In addition to the requirements of applicants for Regular Status, such students must provide official transcripts of all law study and a letter of good standing from the Office of the Dean of the last law school attended.
+Only courses successfully completed – that is, courses in which the applicant has earned a grade at the good-standing level or higher from the awarding law school -- will be considered for transfer.
+The granting of such credit is at the discretion of the law school, and, in any case, a student must earn a minimum of 45 units while in residence in order to graduate from San Francisco/San Diego Law School.

-Applicants not in good academic standing at the time of leaving their prior law school, must also provide two letters of recommendation from the Dean and/or professors at the law school attended who can attest to the student's ability for success in law school and a personal statement by the applicant detailing the circumstances that led to the student's academic disqualification and the remedies taken to ensure success in future study.
+To the extent deemed appropriate by San Francisco Law School and permitted by its own governing rules – and subject to the limitations prescribed by Guideline 5.6 of the Guidelines for Accredited Law School Rules of the California State Bar’s Committee of Bar Examiners -- San Francisco Law School may admit applicants who have been previously disqualified from law school for academic reasons.
+In addition to all other application requirements, such applicants must also provide the following: (1) two letters of recommendation from the dean and/or professors at the previously attended law school attesting to the student's ability for success in law school; and (2) a personal statement written by the applicant detailing the circumstances that led to his or her academic disqualification and the remedial steps taken to ensure success in future study.
 The Admissions Committee reserves the right to contact all references for a more detailed assessment of each applicant's potential.

 Admission with Visitor Status

-Students currently enrolled in good standing at other accredited law schools may, with the approval of their Dean, be admitted to San Diego Law School as either Visitors Status with non-matriculating status, or with Auditor Status.
-Both Visitors and Auditors are subject to the same tuition, fees and all policies and regulations of San Diego Law School.
+Students currently enrolled in good standing at other accredited law schools may, with the approval of their Dean, be admitted to San Francisco Law School with either non-matriculating Visitor Status or Auditor Status.
+Both Visitors and Auditors are subject to the same tuition, fees, policies and regulations as are Regular Status students of San Francisco Law School.
 For information regarding required documentation, contact the Admissions Office at email@example.com .

-Applicants, who have attended schools outside of the United States, must arrange to have transcripts evaluated by either:
+Applicants who have attended schools outside of the United States must arrange to have transcripts evaluated by either of the following entities:

 International Education Research Foundation, Inc. P.O.
 Box 3665